kchenggg/vehicle-sales-forecast-and-insurance-profit-projection/README.md

 # Objective
-This analysis aims to determine implementation of having single or multiple vehicle insurance packages is appropriate, by forecasting the sales of Passenger and SUV vehicles and respective insurance profit projections.
+This analysis aims to determine the implementation of single or multiple vehicle insurance packages, by forecasting the sales of Passenger and SUV vehicles and respective insurance profit projections.
 This is achieved via identifying patterns in Seasonality, Trend and Horizontal peroids, and applying the following quantitative forecasting methods.

 # Forecasting Methods